 Description

-DESCRIPTION: Stockton-on-the-Forest War Memorial is located at the entrance to Holy Trinity churchyard, adjacent to the main path leading to the church.
+The Stockton-on-the-Forest War Memorial is a First World War memorial built in 1920, with a later addition for the Second World War.
+It is situated at the entrance to the Holy Trinity churchyard, next to the main path leading to the church.

-It is of Portland Stone and takes the form of a wheel-head cross with chamfered edges on a tapering, four-sided shaft.
-This rises from a tapering, four-sided plinth, which surmounts a three-stepped octagonal base.
+The memorial is made of Portland Stone and features a wheel-head cross with chamfered edges on a tapering, four-sided shaft.
+This shaft rises from a tapering, four-sided plinth, which is set on a three-stepped octagonal base.

-A later dedication for the Second World War was added to an inset panel on the south-west face of the plinth, also in raised lettering, and reads 1939 1945 (1 NAME).
+A later dedication for the Second World War is found on an inset panel on the south-west face of the plinth, also in raised lettering, which reads "1939 1945" followed by 1 name.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.